ligolang/ligo/gitlab-pages/docs/testing/testing-tickets.md

 ---

 Testing code that uses tickets requires extra steps because of how tickets are used in Tezos operations.
-LIGO provides the `Proxy_ticket` module to help you test with tickets.
+LIGO provides the `Ticket.Proxy` module to help you test with tickets.

 ## The problem with testing tickets